 In order to overcome this problem, some companies give you the option to buy a hybrid power adaptor.
 Having this adaptor will let you switch the fan from solar to electricity.

 These adaptors are not always compatible with each other so make sure you contact the manufacturer before purchasing.
 Also, keep in mind that many adaptors require you to manually switch the power to electricity while some others don’t.
-I always recommend going for the type that automatically switches the power for its ease of use (This is a Remington Solar adaptor is a good choice).
+I always recommend going for the type that automatically switches the power for its ease of use (This Remington Solar adaptor is a good choice).
 Also, this type of adaptor switches to electricity even if there is sunlight but it is below a certain threshold.
 This automatic switching will ensure that the fan will perform its best even under cloudy weather.

 6. Control options

-As solar attic fans do not consume any electricity many people just let it run the whole time.
+As solar attic fans do not consume any electricity many people just let them run the whole time.
 In fact, there is no way to turn off this type of attic fan other than by disconnecting it from the solar panels.

 However, many of these units come with a thermostat as well as a humidistat.
-On these controllers, you can set the temperature and humidity at which the fans should turn on.
+On these, you can set the temperature and humidity at which the fans should turn on.
 This will prevent the fan from running throughout the day thereby reducing wear and tear.
 On the flip side, damage to the controller can cause the fan to not start at all.
 Still, I recommend going for a solar attic fan that comes with a thermostat controller as this helps to increase the fan’s running life.

 7. Adjustable mounting